5 Insights About Marketing Gained by Blogging

 Until you get in there and actually experience the unique challenges faced by a specific company, product or service, you just don’t know how the application of these ideas will play out.
 This is one of the many reasons why we create strategic business and marketing plans.
 This practice forces us to take a realistic view of our goals and objectives and make choices based on data rather than ideas.

 We have all received the lecture that nothing in life is free, yet we seem to ignore this wisdom.
 There is much chatter online about free apps, tools and even interns but it’s time to accept that all of this free stuff only provides superficial value.
 Organizations and people offer these things as a preview of their offering, but the quality products and services that produce serious value are going to come at a price.

 Don’t get me wrong – you can skate by on the free stuff for a while.
-In an earlier blog post, I point to a number of tools that can be used to gather competitive intelligence – for free.
+In this resource, I point to a number of tools that can be used to gather competitive intelligence – for free.
 These resources can be wonderful when you’re just getting started.
 But, if you’re serious about growing your business you will eventually need more and you will have to pay for it.
 It’s just a fact of life.

 4. Creativity Comes in Many Forms

 Marketing graphics – the visuals that pop and draw us in – are the typical perception of creativity in marketing.
 But there are many other ways for marketers to express their artistic side.
 I never thought of myself as an artist, but after spending many hours painstakingly creating blog posts, I changed my mind.
 I am an artist, just not in the classic sense.

 Developing campaigns that speak to the questions your customers are asking and that evoke an emotional response – that’s an art form.
 The writing that supports those campaigns – the words that are crafted in just the right way to communicate the value of the product, requires great creative skill.